Career options for Computer Science researchers

-- Careers Service's MyFuture database.
-As Bath is highly targeted by the computing, engineering and finance sectors, this is likely to be an excellent source of opportunities.
-Check out the sections 'For PhD students' and 'For Postdocs' as well as subject and role-related categories.
-Use the 'organisations' function to identify potential employers that you may want to work for or could approach speculatively.
+- MyFuture - as Bath is highly targeted by the computing, engineering and finance sectors, this is likely to be an excellent source of opportunities.
+You can search for opportunities by using 'For PhD students' and 'For postdoctoral researchers' as well as by subject and role-related categories.
+Use the 'Organisations' tab to identify potential employers that you may want to work for or could approach speculatively.

-- Individual company websites (use our Find out about employers web page to help you find suitable organisations).
+- Individual company websites - you can find sector and employer information in the Resources tab in MyFuture.
 Small and medium-size employers (SMEs) especially can be effectively targeted by speculative applications - opportunities are often created through networking.

 - The following resources carry vacancies in a wide range of computer science and IT roles: Computer Weekly; Jobted; ITJobsWatch.